 Even Janikowski's agent, Paul Healy, called it a "monstrous contract."
 Quick primer: Agents generally take it on the down-low publicly when they've scored such a deal, not wanting to embarrass the organization they have just fleeced.
 But when it comes to embarrassing the Raiders, heck, everybody's doing it.

-Adding it up, Lechler, Janikowski and Asomugha (three years; $28.5 million guaranteed over the first two) are due a combined
+Adding it up, Lechler, Janikowski and Asomugha (three years; $28.5 million guaranteed over the first two) are due a combined $22.25 million or so in 2010.
+And you can make the case that it's money (mostly) well spent.

 For starters, it's being spent on proven quality.
 Lechler could retire as the best punter in NFL history.
 He's a game changer, to the extent you wonder how bad the Raiders might have been these past seven years without him constantly tilting the field toward the opponent's goal line.